WillemBonnaffe/NODEBNGM/examples/MEE_2023/manuscript/figures/scripts/README.md

 Each script folder contains the data necessary to perform the analysis, generally located in the folder `data`, as well as an `out` folder to save the output of the scripts.

+## Installation

+Requirements:
+* R v4.2.0

+## Running the scripts

+Specific instructions on how to run the scripts can be found in each folder.